A Guide to travelling around the Kimberley Australia

 1. From Broome to the Kimberley

 Starting your trip from Broome is the best way to go, and make your way to Windjana Gorge and Tunnel Creek.
 This is great for a day trip from Broome to the Western Kimberley.
-Many tours also offer the tour in a loop from Broome to the Kimberley and back to Broome and 8 to 12 days.
+Many tours also offer the tour in a loop from Broome to Kimberley and back to Broome and 8 to 12 days.
 This is our pick for a 12-day wild adventure of the Kimberley, starting and ending in Broome.

 Or you can also consider travelling by compact campervan or a solid 4WD van and camp out at the many campsites along your way.
 The next best place to visit would be the famous Gibb River Road.
 You’ll need a 4WD for this part of the trip.